Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in AD

 Ultrastructural and Molecular Comparison

-The distinction between neuritic and diffuse plaques reflects fundamental differences in their composition, formation mechanism, and pathological significance[@koller2024]:
+The distinction between neuritic and diffuse plaques reflects fundamental differences in their composition, formation mechanism, and pathological significance2Spatial relationship between amyloid and tau in AD (2018)2018 · PMID 29474158Open reference3:

 Feature Neuritic Plaques Diffuse Plaques